bbrzycki/setigen/docs/source/advanced.rst

 Advanced signal creation
 ------------------------

-Behind the scenes, :func:`~setigen.frame.Frame.add_signal` uses signal parameter functions to compute intensity for each time, frequency pair in the data.
+Behind the scenes, :func:`~setigen.frame.Frame.Frame.add_signal` uses signal parameter functions to compute intensity for each time, frequency pair in the data.
 This is kept quite general to allow for the creation of complex signals.
-In this section, we explore some of the flexibility behind :func:`~setigen.frame.Frame.add_signal`.
+In this section, we explore some of the flexibility behind :func:`~setigen.frame.Frame.Frame.add_signal`.

 Writing custom signal functions
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 You can go beyond |setigen|'s pre-written signal functions by writing your own.
-For each :func:`~setigen.frame.Frame.add_signal` input parameter (:code:`path`, :code:`t_profile`, :code:`f_profile`, and :code:`bp_profile`), you can pass in your own custom functions.
+For each :func:`~setigen.frame.Frame.Frame.add_signal` input parameter (:code:`path`, :code:`t_profile`, :code:`f_profile`, and :code:`bp_profile`), you can pass in your own custom functions.
 Note that these inputs are themselves functions.